Jack Grealish: England

 On 28 September 2015, Grealish confirmed that he had decided to represent England at international level.
-He made his debut for England under-21s on 19 May 2016 as a 72nd-minute substitute for Ruben Loftus-Cheek in a 1–0 win over Portugal at the Toulon Tournament.
+The 20-year-old made his debut for England under-21s on 19 May 2016 as a 72nd-minute substitute for Ruben Loftus-Cheek in a 1–0 win over Portugal at the Toulon Tournament.
 On his first start four days later he scored twice in the first half of a 7–1 win over Guinea.
 England went on to win the tournament for the first time since 1994.
 Grealish was named in the squad for England under-21 at the 2017 UEFA European Under-21 Championship.
 From 2016 to 2017, he made seven appearances for the under-21s, scoring two goals.

 On 31 August 2020, for the first time, Grealish was called up to the senior England squad for the UEFA Nations League fixtures against Iceland and Denmark.
 On 8 September, he made his senior debut as a 76th-minute substitute in a 0–0 draw against Denmark.
 On 1 June 2021, Grealish was named in the 26-man squad for the newly rescheduled UEFA Euro 2020.
 On 29 June, in the Round of 16 match against Germany, Grealish was introduced as a substitute in the 68th minute and contributed directly to both goals in a 2–0 win, playing in Luke Shaw to assist Raheem Sterling, and crossing for Harry Kane to head in late in the match.
 On 9 October 2021, Grealish scored his first international goal after being introduced as a substitute in the 73rd minute during England's 2022 FIFA World Cup qualification match against Andorra.
 During England's first match of the 2022 FIFA World Cup on 21 November 2022 against Iran, Grealish scored his second international goal and England's sixth of the match.
+Upon scoring, Grealish celebrated by waving his arms about.
+It was later revealed that this celebration was enacted by Grealish as a young Manchester City fan with cerebral palsy named Finlay had asked him to.
+The gesture led to Grealish being commended by the media.

+Having not been a regular player in the England side until his breakthrough at Manchester City, Grealish was previously described as 'England's enigma'.
+After he was initially named in England's provisional squad for UEFA Euro 2024, Grealish missed out on the final 26-man squad.